-The loading phase of a stride occurs when the horse’s hoof is in full contact with the ground.
+The loading phase of a stride occurs when the horse’s hoof is in complete contact with the ground.

-As the weight of the horse and rider is loaded onto the leg, it generates a significant amount of force that is absorbed by the horse’s fetlock joint and tendons.
-As downward pressure is applied to the hoof, it expands laterally at the heel and the frog is compressed down against the surface.
+As the weight of the horse and rider is loaded onto the leg, it generates a significant amount of force, which is subsequently absorbed by the horse’s fetlock joint and tendons.
+As downward pressure is applied to the hoof, it expands laterally at the heel, and the frog is compressed down against the surface.

-This begins a cycle commonly known as Hoof Mechanism, which helps to stimulate circulation by pumping venous blood from the hoof capsule, up the leg and back to the body.
+This begins a cycle commonly known as the hoof mechanism, which helps to stimulate circulation by pumping venous blood from the hoof capsule, up the leg and back to the body.

 The third and final stage of a stride is when the horse’s heel rotates off the ground and rolls over onto the toe.

-As the heel pivots off the surface, the hoof contracts back to its original shape and pressure under the frog is relieved; allowing arterial blood to circulate from the leg into the hoof capsule, which completes the Hoof Mechanism cycle.
+The hoof contracts back to its original shape as the heel pivots off the surface.
+Finally, the pressure under the frog is relieved, allowing arterial blood to circulate from the leg into the hoof capsule, which completes the hoof mechanism cycle.